 Nothing compares to listening to your favorite music on a high quality sound system.

-For 26 years, Nuts About Hi-Fi has provided music lovers with the finest home audio and theater systems available.
+For over 30 years, Nuts About Hi-Fi has provided music lovers with the finest home audio and theater systems available.
 Please visit our locally owned showroom and discover what is possible when art, passion and technology come together.
 You will feel as if you are hearing your recordings for the very first time.

 We offer some of the best audio-video equipment in the world, and provide a variety of services, from design, demonstration, installation, system integration and also restoration and repair of quality components you may already own.
 Please visit our services page for more details.